-I’m part of a writing group, and some time ago one of the people in this group submitted a draft for a story, concerning a woman who was a big bully, a classical mean girl, in high school.
-Then something really traumatic happened to her, and ten years on she is trying to reintegrate into society.
+I’m part of a writing group, and some time ago one of the people in this group submitted a draft for a story, concerning a woman who was a big bully, a stereotypical mean girl in high school.
+Something really traumatic happened to her, and ten years on she is trying to reintegrate into society.
 She moves back in with her parents in her old neighbourhood, and meets several of the people she tormented in their school days.

 The thing was, her previous victims were completely over her.
 The bully acted the same way she had done when she was 17, being a bitch to her old classmates, destroying their possessions and making fun of them, and they did absolutely nothing to retaliate.